jasperket/jaspers-pokedex/README.md

 # Jasper's Pokedex

-A modern, interactive Pokedex web application that allows users to explore and search through Pokemon using data from the PokeAPI.
+An interactive Pokedex web application that allows users to explore and search through Pokemon using data from the PokeAPI.

 ## Features